qcodespp/qcodespp.github.io/_sources/autoapi/qcodespp/index.rst.txt

        instrument_info (str): a string with information about the setup that will not be captured by the metadata (e.g. voltage dividers, preamp settings)

-       params_to_measure (list): a list of parameters to measure at each point in the loop.
+       measure (list): a list of parameters to measure at each point in the loop.
 If None, will use the default measurement set by the default station

-       params_to_plot (list): a list of parameters to plot at each point in the loop.
+       plot (list): a list of parameters to plot at each point in the loop.

        run (bool, default False): run the loop immediately after creation.